List of heads of government of Andorra

 The head of government of the Principality of Andorra (Cap de Govern del Principat d'Andorra), alternatively known as the prime minister of Andorra, is the chief executive of the government of Andorra.
 They are appointed by the General Council.
 The position was created in 1982 after constitutional reforms separated the executive and legislative powers. Òscar Ribas Reig was elected as the country's first prime minister on 4 January 1982.
 The current prime minister is Xavier Espot Zamora, who has been in office since 16 May 2019.

 Prime ministers of Andorra (1982–present)

+Timeline

+This is a graphical lifespan timeline of the prime ministers of Andorra.
+They are listed in order of first assuming office.

+The following chart lists prime ministers by lifespan (living prime ministers on the green line), with the years outside of their premiership in beige.

+The following chart shows prime ministers by their age (living prime ministers in green), with the years of their premiership in blue.
+The vertical black line at 18 years indicates the minimum age to be prime minister.